sen-team8/user-manual/Todo/deleting_a_task_from_the_list.md

 ---

-Once the user has completed a task, he can delete the task from the list<br/>
+On completion, a task can be deleted from the list.<br/>
 * Click the `Delete` button corresponding to the task that needs to be deleted.<br/><br/>
 ![](delete.png)
-<br/><br/>The above step will delete "task 3" from the list in the figure.
+<br/><br/>The above step will delete "task 3".